node-3d/glfw-raub/README.md

     `glfw.*`.
 E.g. `glfwPollEvents` -> `glfw.pollEvents`.
 * All `GLFW_*` constants are accessible as
     `glfw.*`.
 E.g. `GLFW_TRUE` -> `glfw.TRUE`.
+* Method `glfw.createWindow` takes some additional arguments.
+This is mostly related to JS events being generated from GLFW callbacks, and here's where you provide an Emitter object.
+* Pointers are directly exposed as numbers to JS and are expected as arguments in specific methods.
+Such as, `glfw.createWindow` returns a number (pointer), and then you provide it back to e.g. `glfw.setWindowTitle`.

 See [this example](/examples/vulkan.mjs) for raw GLFW calls.